Designing an Engineering Strategy

 Business OKRs

-Part III.
-Giving direction and coherent action, I will explain how to use the insights you got on the high-level stake problems and drive direction and coherent actions to overcome those obstacles.
+In Part III: Giving direction and coherent action, I will explain how to use the insights you got on the high-level stakes problems and drive direction and coherent actions to overcome those obstacles using:

 Evolutionary Architecture